google-deepmind/mujoco/doc/computation.rst

     the number of iterations required for convergence.
 Note however that the default Newton solver converges so quickly (usually 2-3 iterations), that warmstarts often have no effect on speed and can be disabled.

-    Different warmstarts have no preceptible effect on the dynamics but should be saved if perfect numerical reproducibility is required when loading a non-initial state.
+    Different warmstarts have no perceptible effect on the dynamics but should be saved if perfect numerical reproducibility is required when loading a non-initial state.
 Note that even though their effect on physics is negligible, many physical systems will accumulate small differences  `exponentially
     <https://en.wikipedia.org/wiki/Lyapunov_exponent>`__ when time-stepping, quickly leading to divergent trajectories